Ballina Basketball Association

 Primary Competitions

-Ballina Basketball’s Primary Competitions are for all girls and boys currently in Years 3–6 at primary school!
+Primary Competitions are for all girls and boys currently in Years 3–6 at primary school.

 Our primary competitions are our first official competitions with no modifications.
 Full size rings, correct size basketball, full-size court and full-size fun!
 It’s perfect for kids who want to play basketball, be part of a team and become part of the Breakers family.

-Competitions are held Monday afternoons during the school term, with game times from 4.15PM - 6.20PM
+Our separate boys and girls competitions are held Monday afternoons during the school term, with game times between 4.15-5.40PM.
+All primary games have finished by 6.20PM.

 Term 1 2026 registrations are now open!